elilambnz/react-py/website/docs/examples/using-packages.md

 # Using Packages

-## Defining imports

-Imports are defined using the following `Packages` object and can be imported either globally through the provider, or per instance.
+Packages can be installed using the following `Packages` object and can be imported either globally through the provider, or per instance.
 For props, see the [API reference docs](../introduction/api-reference).

 Example importing packages globally: